jcherven/vimwiki/jsarrays.md

 - strings will be instantiated as immutable arrays
 - strings inherit array methods but also define their own special methods like `trim()`, `concat()`, etc.
 - strings can be accessed by index, but can't be changed (without creating a new array)

+## Arrays as References

+Variables referencing arrays are always references in js.
+This gives arrays their mutability and enables the functionality of the array methods below.

+Arrays declared with `const` can be mutated, unlike value types decalred with `const`.
+Generally, a new declared array should be done with `const` in a lot of cases.

 ## Mutating Arrays